-I recently did a post on whether the wording “committed suicide” was likely to be an effective target for anti-stigma messaging.
-A commenter mentioned that in their home country, suicide was only decriminalized quite recently.
-That got me curious about where attempting suicide is illegal to this day.
+I recently wrote about whether the wording “committed suicide” was likely to be an effective target for anti-stigma messaging.
+A commenter mentioned that in their home country, suicide was a crime up until quite recently.
+That got me curious, so I did some digging to find out where attempting suicide is illegal to this day.

 Why suicide first became illegal